huggingface/text-generation-inference/docs/source/basic_tutorials/request_parameters.md

-# Control/Customize Inference Generation with Text Generation Inference
+# Request Parameters for Text Generation Inference

 Text Generation Inference support different parameters to control the generation, defining them in the `parameters`` attribute of the payload.